exploreazure/exploreazure/README.md

 ### Hi there 👋

+I enjoy learning new things within Microsoft Azure.
+I especially like learning how to automate tasks to prevent repetitive work.

 <!--
 **exploreazure/exploreazure** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.